-This post was originally published June 10, 2018 and has been completely revamped for fresh material on May 10, 2020.
+This post was originally published June 10, 2018 and has been completely revamped with fresh content on

 We are now onto ‘Generation 2, and Generation 3‘ of most Amazon Echo Smart Speakers.